 Many of these reports turned out to be incapable of corroboration.
 For example a report that 23 American POWs were spotted in a camp in Saravane, Laos, in 1984.
 This was discounted because of insufficient geographical detail supplied by the local informant.

 Some eyewitness reports were clearly scams and led to cash demands from grieving families.
-Other sightings went cold when US authorities tried to speak to people in Laos who had allegedly seen POWs, and not to their representatives in the US.
+Other sightings went cold when US authorities tried to speak to people in Laos who had allegedly seen POWs, and not to their middle-men in the US.

-POW allegations over the decades have also been littered with bizarre incidents now believed to be hoaxes.
+POW sightings over the decades have been littered with bizarre incidents now believed to be hoaxes.
 For example, the above Donald G Carr photograph which caused a sensation in the US when it surfaced in the early 1990s, after Carr had been shot down over the Ho Chi Minh Trail in 1971.

-Later it was revealed the photo actually showed an East German animal trafficker called Gunter Dittrich.
+Later it was revealed the above photo actually showed an East German animal trafficker called Gunter Dittrich.
 (The remains of Donald Carr were finally located at his crash site and identified in 2015).

-The Three Amigos Hoax.
+The Three Amigos.

-The infamous ‘Three Amigos’ photograph which surfaced in 1990 purported to show Albro Lynn Lundy Jr., who’d been missing since being shot down over Laos in 1970, John Leighton Robertson, missing over North Vietnam since 1966, and the man on the right resembled Larry James Stevens, missing over Laos since 1969.
+The infamous ‘Three Amigos’ photograph which surfaced in 1990 purported to show Albro Lynn Lundy Jr., who’d been missing since he was shot down over Laos in 1970, John Leighton Robertson, missing over North Vietnam since 1966, and the man on the right resembled Larry James Stevens, missing over Laos since 1969.

 By 1992, Defense Department officials said they were convinced that the Three Amigos photo was in fact a reproduction of a 1923 photo of three Soviet farmers.
 However, families of the men still disputed the official account.